meooow25/samsort/HOWTO.md

 Sorting by index is more beneficial the larger the elements are in memory, since moving around index `Int`s is cheaper than moving around the elements themselves.
+This is demonstrated [in these benchmarks](https://github.com/meooow25/samsort/tree/master/compare#4-sort-105-int-int-ints-unboxed) on elements of type `(Int, Int, Int)`, for sort functions which support both direct sorting and sorting by index.

-We can see that the sort works as expected in GHCI.
+We can confirm that our sort works as expected in GHCI.

 ```hs
 >>> import Data.Ord (comparing)